quarree100/qScope_doc/source/setup.rst

     :align: center
     :alt: Here you should see a schematic overview on the different software components the Q-Scope setup requires: cspy, frontend, infoscreen, abm

+Each physical component of the setup has a piece of software it is linked with.
-The Q-Scope setup consists of a table with a grid of tangible tiles that will be scanned and decoded by cspy.
-The software then sends the grid information to the frontend, which will project interaction information onto the table accordingly and send information on the machine state to the infoscreen to display metadata.
-A GAMA Agent-Based-Model (ABM) can be executed via interaction on the table.
+The image stream (camera) of the grid of tiles are scanned and decoded by **cspy**.
+The software sends the grid information to the **frontend** (projector), which will cast an adjusted interface onto the table accordingly and send information about the machine state to the **infoscreen** (TV) to display metadata.
+A GAMA Agent-Based-Model (**ABM**) can be executed via interaction on the table.
 The data it outputs is stored locally and loaded by the infoscreen to display comprehensive graphs.

 Installation
 ************

-go to github and download the following repositories:

-I would recommend putting them all into one project folder like so:
+go to the repositories listed below and download them; I would recommend putting them all into one project folder like so:

 .. code-block::